heyjochen/notes/src/site/notes/2_Literature Notes/Culture of Excellence.md

 Team Dynamics matter more than a couple 10x engineers.

 What is the role of trust, failure and shared responsibility when it comes to Team Dynamics?
+	**Trust:** Means that the team can rely on each other and to bring all your thoughts and ideas to the table without fear **Failure:** Accept failure as a challenge to overcome on the way to success **Shared Responsibility:** While every team member has their own goals, team goals are priority #1
 ### Velocity, Experimentation, and Learning
 What are the two metrics when it comes to that?
+	1. How quickly can you deliver? -> The faster you are at delivering any, the more you can learn from
+	2. How accurate are you in estimating the value of features delivered?
 ### Clear Goals and Alignment
+*“If you don’t know where you are going, you likely won’t get there.”*

 ---
 ## Questions